GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Introduction

-After evaluating existing models and identifying key issues, we propose two insights and design principles for applying VLMs to OCSR tasks:

-\textbf{(1) Graph Traversal as Visual Chain of Thought:} The Chain of Thought (CoT) technique enhances LLM and VLM problem-solving by generating intermediate reasoning steps.
-In OCSR tasks, a visual CoT mechanism that recognizes complex molecules step-by-step can significantly boost performance.
-Current methods\cite{morin2023molgrapher,qian2023molscribe,chen2024molnextr} predict atoms and bonds separately, unlike the human approach, leading to redundant computations and increased complexity.
-To address this, we introduce the \textit{Graph Traversal as Visual CoT} method, which mimics human graph traversal by interleaving atom and bond predictions in one pass.
-This streamlines molecular graph parsing, enhancing accuracy and consistency.

-\textbf{(2) Faithfully recognize what you've seen:} In molecular structure images from papers and patents, abbreviations such as "Ph" for phenyl and "Pr" for propyl enhance readability but pose challenges for OCSR tasks.
-Existing methods\cite{qian2023molscribe,chen2024molnextr} struggle because their training data contain images with abbreviations but fully expanded annotations, causing learning confusion.
-To address this, we created a data correction pipeline that aligns annotations with images by representing abbreviations as superatoms in the ground truth, improving model accuracy.
+After evaluating existing models, we propose two insights and design principles: \textbf{(1) Graph Traversal as Visual Chain of Thought:} The Chain of Thought (CoT) technique improves problem-solving by generating intermediate steps.
+For OCSR tasks, a visual CoT mechanism that recognizes complex molecules step-by-step can enhance performance.
+Unlike current methods (\cite{morin2023molgrapher,qian2023molscribe,chen2024molnextr}) that predict atoms and bonds separately, our \textit{Graph Traversal as Visual CoT} method interleaves atom and bond predictions in one pass, improving accuracy and consistency. \textbf{(2) Faithfully Recognize What You've Seen:} Abbreviations like "Ph" for phenyl in molecular images challenge OCSR tasks.
+Existing methods (\cite{qian2023molscribe,chen2024molnextr}) struggle due to mismatches between images and annotations.
+We developed a data correction pipeline that aligns annotations with images by representing abbreviations as superatoms, improving model accuracy.
+Extensive experiments demonstrate that our principles significantly enhance VLM accuracy and ensure alignment with molecular structure diagrams, which improves interpretability and facilitates manual inspection and editing.